 The dependent child, spouse or unmarried surviving spouse of a service connected disabled or deceased veteran may be entitled to tuition and fee waiver benefits at any campus of the California State University system, University of California or a California Community College.
 For more information click here.

 NOTE: This waiver applies only to statewide mandatory fees.
-Most summer courses are are not state funded and are not covered by the CalVet Fee Waiver.
+Campus-based fees are not waived.
+Additionally, most summer courses are not state funded and are not covered by the CalVet Fee Waiver.
 Only those summer courses that say "Special State Programs" on the schedule of classes are eligible.